Family benefits and entitlements

 There is a range of social welfare, tax and employment related benefits and entitlements available to families in Ireland, depending on their circumstances.
 The following is an overview of some of these benefits and entitlements and leads on to more detailed information on the various supports.

-The Department of Social Protection provides social welfare payments to support families including cohabiting couples and civil partnerships, particularly those with children.
+The Department of Employment Affairs and Social Protection provides social welfare payments to support families including cohabiting couples and civil partnerships, particularly those with children.
 These payments are both means-tested and based on social insurance contributions.
 Supports are also available for those in low-paid employment and for parents bringing children up without the support of a partner.
 There are also payments for orphans.
 Read about the various social welfare payments that are available here.

 Under EU regulations EU/EEA citizens and Swiss nationals who are employed or self-employed in Ireland and subject to the Irish Social Insurance system, do not have to satisfy the habitual residence condition to qualify for Family Benefits.